h3abionet/genesis2/README.md

 ## Known issues

 Latest fixes: rescaling window contents when resizing a window works, though non-uniform rescaling distorts shapes (e.g. a circle becomes an oval).
+Showing and hiding individual features works and works across save-quit-load.

 Tested on a Mac: if you hold SHIFT while resizingf a window, it rescales uniformly (i.e. maintains the aspect ratio).